Movatterモバイル変換

 Official websiteasiabasket.org

 AsiaBasket is anAsian men'sprofessionalbasketball league founded in 2021.
-The league hosts tournaments mainly consisting of professional and collegiate teams based inSoutheast Asia.
+The league hosts tournaments consisting of senior and collegiate teams mostly based inSoutheast Asia.

 Originally called the Filipino Basketball League, orFilBasket in short, it initially began as a domestic basketball tournament in thePhilippines.
 Its first tournament was the2021 Subic Championship held in October 2021.
 The league began inviting international teams in 2022, marking the start of the league's international expansion.
 The league was renamed as AsiaBasket beginning with the2023 International Championship.